jrzaurin/pytorch-widedeep/docs/index.rst

 *A flexible package to combine tabular data with text and images using wide and deep models*

-Below there is an introduction to the two architectures available in `pytorch-widedeep`.
-If you prefer go straight to the Documentation
+Below there is an introduction to the two architectures available in ``pytorch-widedeep``.
+If you prefer to learn about the utilities and components go straight to the Documentation.

 Documentation
 -------------